Bœuf Gras: Montréal

 In Montreal, on Friday, March 23, 1900, the day after Mi-Carême Thursday, a Bœuf Gras parade was organized for the first time.
 It took place in the evening on the ice of a skating rink, protected by walls from the aggressive winter cold, and was open to spectators for an entrance fee.
-The parade features floats representing, among others, the city of Montreal, England, France, the United States, and Ireland, with young girls in national costume escorted by halberdiers.
+The parade featured floats representing, among others, the city of Montreal, England, France and Ireland, with young girls in national costume escorted by halberdiers.
 Thirty musicians from l'Harmonie de Montréal provide the soundscape against a backdrop of lighting effects.

 France

 Bar-sur-Seine

 In the church of Bar-sur-Seine, a 16th-century stained glass window depicts the feast of the Boeuf Gras, which was certainly held in the town at the time.

 Le Bœuf Gras de Montréal 1900 advertised in La Patrie.

 Bayonne

 Bayonne's tradition of bœufs gras is a practice that will be listed as part of France's intangible cultural heritage in 2020.